 Victoria’s Māori name

-About the origin of Victoria’s Māori name.
+The origin of Victoria’s Māori name.

 The first part of the name, Te Whare Wānanga, translates as “the place or house of higher learning” and is a phrase now widely used by universities in New Zealand.
-The second half of the name says that the University is located “at the head of the fish of Māui”.
+The second part of the name says that the University is located “at the head of the fish of Māui”.
 This derives from Māori legend that tells the story of a Polynesian explorer, Māui, who hauled up the North Island of Aotearoa from the sea using a magic fishhook.